ObscuritySecurity/TwoAuth/.GitHub/SECURITY.md

 ### Core Principle: 100% Client-Side Architecture

 TwoAuth operates entirely within the people  application.
 It is a statically-exported application (`output: 'export'` in Next.js), which means there is **no active Node.js server running in production**.
-All data processing, encryption, and storage happens locally on the user's device.
+All data processing, encryption, and storage happens locally on the people device.

 This architectural choice provides fundamental protection against a vast majority of common web-based attacks.